-Here’s how the envelope method works:
+Here’s how the envelope budgeting method works:

 Granted, this system isn’t perfect.
-Getting your paycheck in cash isn’t as efficient as depositing it in your bank account and a lot of people aren’t comfortable carrying that much cash on them.
+Getting your paycheck in cash isn’t as efficient as depositing it in your banking account and a lot of people aren’t comfortable carrying that much cash on them.
 Still, this might be the only foolproof way to ensure you’ll stick with your budget.

 If you like the idea of the envelope method but want a more practical approach, you can open several checking accounts and use them as digital “envelopes”.
 If you’re banking with First Alliance Credit Union, creating and renaming checking accounts is easy, so you can create as many of them as you need.
 When you get your paycheck deposited into your main account, you can access your account online and divide your money among the digital envelopes as needed.